What is bullous pemphigoid?

 Bullous pemphigoid may affect a small area of the body or be widespread.
 The blisters usually occur on areas of the skin that are flexible, such as under the armpit or on the abdomen.
-One-third of people with bullous pemphigoid develop blisters in their mouth, throat, and esophagus in addition to their skin.
+About one-third of people with bullous pemphigoid develop blisters in their mouth, throat, and esophagus, in addition to their skin.

 Symptoms of bullous pemphigoid come and go.
 In most patients, the condition goes away within 5 years.

 Bullous pemphigoid occurs most often in people over age 60, but it can appear in younger individuals as well.
 It is seen more in the Western world; it is not common in the Far East.
 Both men and women are affected equally by bullous pemphigoid.

 Bullous pemphigoid is an autoimmune disorder.
 That means it occurs when the body’s own immune system attacks the layer of tissue below the top layer of skin.
 The reasons for this attack are not known, but bullous pemphigoid can sometimes be triggered by certain medications, including penicillamine.

 Bullous pemphigoid can present with itching, hive-like welts, and multiple blisters, called bullae.
 These are most commonly seen on the: